rbogle/backstage-on-aws/README.md

 ## Create .env file
 Create a dotenv file `.env` in the root of this project with your secrets and parameters to configure both the CDK deployment and to pass them to your backstage app container at runtime.
-The essential variables to define are:
+Below are the variables used by cdk, add any others you want your backstage runtime to have.
+The essential variables for CDK deployment to define are:

 ### Postgres config
 - POSTGRES_PORT --> (Optional) defaults to 5432